EasyScience/EasyReflectometryLib/docs/installation.rst

     $ pip install git+https://github.com/easyScience/EasyReflectometryLib.git

-This is the preferred method to install EasyReflectometry, soon EasyReflectometry will also be available on PyPI.
+This is the preferred method to install EasyReflectometry, soon EasyReflectometryLib will also be available on PyPI.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.